 An introduction to philosophy through a consideration of what constitutes humanity.
 The course examines such features as the existence of a soul, the nature of human knowing, and the possibility of human freedom.
 Subject matter is particularly useful to students in biology, psychology and the social sciences.
 Offered annually.

 PHIL 255 Philosophy of Art and Beauty 3 Cr

 An analysis of concepts used in discussions of art and beauty and the application of this analysis to a variety of art forms.
 Class discussions develop the student’s skills in art criticism and aesthetic recognition.
 Fall semester, odd-numbered years.

 PHIL 256 Social and Political Philosophy 3 Cr

 A critical review of theories of political, social, and economic organization.
 Analysis of the philosophical foundations of these accounts and their consequences.
 Spring semester.
 May fulfill Writing Intensive requirement.

 PHIL 261 Philosophy and Gender 3 Cr

-An investigation of main concepts and key issues at the heart of genderfeminist studies.
+An investigation of main concepts and key issues at the heart of gender-feminist studies.
 Particular attention is devoted to the examination of major theories, their specific contribution, their critique, and the broad spectrum of perspectives at stake.
-Students who have not had a previous philosophy course should consult with the course instructor prior to registering.
+Prerequisite: Previous philosophy course or consent of instructor.
 Fall semester, odd-numbered years.

 PHIL 315 20th Century European Philosophy 3 Cr